 Suns' Elie Okobo: Recalled from G League

-Okobo was recalled from the G League on Wednesday, Gina Mizell of The Athletic reports.
+Okobo has been recalled from the G League ahead of Friday's contest against the Rockets.

-Since the acquisition of Tyler Johnson, Okobo's role has diminished.
-Though he's been called up, it's doubtful he sees significant time in Wednesday's contest against the Jazz.
+With Tyler Johnson (knee) sitting out Friday's game, Okobo will provide some extra point guard depth.
+In 44 games this season, Okobo is averaging 5.5 points, 2.5 assists and 1.8 rebounds across 17.8 minutes.

 More News